Hendrix-CS/csci235/index.md

 purpose.
 A public demonstration will be made of the robot's capabilities, and a paper reflecting upon lessons learned will be submitted as well.
 In keeping with the Odyssey Special Project guidelines, the project will require at least 30 hours of work.
-As with the other course projects, final projects may be undertaken either individually or in teams of two.
+As with the other course projects, final projects will be undertaken in teams of two.

 ## <a name="participation">Class Participation</a>